 They soon team up and turn their attention to Vreeland’s cyber security idea.
 They approach SMEs in order to test their software.
 The results of these tests and feedback provided by the users help make their product even better.
 One of the fundamental strategies in the approach adopted by Vreeland and Dings is that they - in the words of the latter - “talk about our ideas with lots and lots of very smart people”.
 They are given ample opportunity to do so when they win IBM's prize for the best Dutch start-up.
 Because the prize includes a stay in San Francisco, where they spend a month and then decide to remain for an extra two weeks.
 “We used all that extra time to visit companies and congresses.
 Companies in the United States want to lead from the front in the area of cyber security, far more so than in the Netherlands.
 If you have a good idea, they are more than ready to talk to you.”

 At the moment, the two are mainly working on how to position the product: how can BitSensor differentiate itself as effectively as possible?
-Alex Dings: “Because we are still young and relatively inexperienced, we feel it important to research things first and act later.”
+Alex Dings: “Because we are still young and relatively inexperienced, we find it important to research things first and act later.”
 Their track record to date indicates that this approach pays off.
 More and more customers are buying the product, and new members of staff have been recruited.
 At the end of 2017, they also won the Computable Award for the best Dutch start-up.
 The rave reviews from experts in information technology confirmed that Ruben Vreeland and Alex Dings are on the right track.

 Their product has slammed the door in the face of many hackers.
 Thanks to BitSensor, the digital world has become a little more secure.

 Cookies are required to make the site operate properly.
 And cookies also allow us to share other cool and interesting stories about Brabant with you, via advertisements on social media and other websites.
 Worthwhile, right?